Skip to main content

 View Study

-Crossword puzzle training produces meaningful cognitive benefits in individuals with mild cognitive impairment, with measurable improvements in cognitive and functional outcomes over 78 weeks compared to computerized training and control.
+Crossword training produces meaningful cognitive benefits in individuals with mild cognitive impairment.

 2025